fernanpardo/simured/README.md

 Simured
 =======

-This is the repository with the sources of the Computer Network Simulator Simured.
+This is the repository with the sources of the Simured Computer Network Simulator.
 Visit the home page at http://simured.uv.es
-Since version 3.1, the C++ version is not updated.
-Java version (Jsimured) is the only updated version.
+Java version (Jsimured) is the only updated and maintaned version.
+C++ version is not updated since v.
+3.1.

 Directories
 -----------

+Visit these directories to obtain further information about Simured:

 * [jsimured](jsimured): Contains the Java sources, multiplatform jar file and Windows binaries.
 * [cpp_src](cpp_src): Contains the C++ sources and C++ binaries for the Windows and Linux platforms.